Codeintuition vs LeetCode: Structure vs Volume

 All items apply to you.

 The sliding window pattern discussed in this article?
 It's taught in the free Arrays course, including the identification lesson that teaches you to spot "contiguous range + K distinct + optimise length" as triggers for variable sliding windows.
 The course covers two pointers and prefix sum too, across 40+ lessons.
-Combined with the free Singly Linked List course, that's 63 lessons, 85 problems, and 15 patterns.
+Combined with the free Singly Linked List course, you get 63 lessons and 85 problems spanning 15 distinct patterns.
+That's enough to test whether learning the triggers before attempting problems changes how your next unfamiliar medium feels.
 Permanently free, not a trial.